markSmurphy/distributed-dig/README.md

 ]
 ```

-You can find a list of public DNS servers [here](https://public-dns.info/) and [here](https://dnspropagation.net/free-public-dns-servers/), and tailor the configured list for your own requirements.
+You can find a list of public DNS servers on [public-dns.info](https://public-dns.info/) and [dnspropagation.net](https://dnspropagation.net/free-public-dns-servers/), and tailor the configured list for your own requirements.

 ---